m4drat/memplusplus/README.md

 ## ⚠ Supported systems / limitations

 - The library is still in development, so it is not recommended to use it in production.
-- All Unix-like systems (where it is possible to use mmap)
+- All Unix-like systems (where it is possible to use `mmap`)
 - g++ or clang++ compilers
-- __currently supports only single-threaded applications__
+- __Currently supports only single-threaded applications__
-- currently you cant use manual memory management and GarbageCollection simultaneously (e.g. you should only use smart pointers, or manually control memory using Allocate and Deallocate)
+- Currently, you can't use manual memory management and GarbageCollection simultaneously (e.g. you should only use smart pointers, or manually control memory using Allocate and Deallocate)

 ## ❓ Usage